People and Groups

 Beyond campus, students can meet with a variety of spiritual leaders in the community.

 The Office of Spiritual and Religious Life is housed within the second floor of the Center for Spiritual and Religious Life, located at the corner of Meade and Alton streets.
-Professional office staff includes the the Dean and Chaplain, the Associate Dean, the Practices Fellow, and the Administrative Assistant/House Coordinator.
-We proudly employ students as assistants, specialists, and Interfaith Activators.
-Interfaith Activators assist the office in the facilitation and operation of a safe multifaith environment and serve as our link to students and faithbased groups.
-Taize' Interns plan and lead our bi-weekly Taize' services that are held at the Center for Spiritual and Religious Life, Memorial Presbyterian Church, and All Saints Episcopal church.
+Professional staff includes the Dean and Chaplain, the Associate Dean, the Practices Fellows, and the Administrative Coordinator.

 Julie Esch Hurvis Dean of Spiritual and Religious Life and Chaplain to the University

-Joining Lawrence University in September 2016, Linda Morgan-Clement brings a passion for interfaith dialogue and does the daily work of encouraging the Lawrence community to embrace relationships within and in service to spirituality.
+Joining Lawrence University in September 2016, Linda Morgan-Clement brings a passion for interfaith dialogue and does the daily work of encouraging the Lawrence community to recognize the interdependant nature of our lives.
 As Dean and Chaplain, she accompanies and supports all members of the community through innovative collaboration, journeying with individuals, and encouraging persons to ask big questions so as to claim their spiritual lives.
 Creating a brave and safe space, offering pastoral care, teaching, ministering locally, and being a stable campus touch point for students, staff, and faculty are just a few of the ways that Linda serves Lawrence.